Soccer Red Card Rules (Official With Examples)

 1. Serious Fouls

-For example, if you tackle with your cleats up and connect with a player’s leg.
+A serious foul can badly hurt a player.
+These fouls are usually committed with excessive force.
+They’re considered ‘dangerous play’ in soccer.
+For example, tackling with your cleats up and connecting with a player’s leg.
 This type of tackle can break someone’s leg.
 Check out this video to get an idea of serious fouls:

 2. Violence

+Violent conduct will get you a red card in soccer.
+The referee will send you off if you hit or attack anyone on the soccer field.
 There’s no room for violent conduct in soccer.
 It’s very dangerous, especially if a group of players gets involved.
-But any type of violence will get you sent off, even against your team.
+But any violence will get you sent off, even against your team.

 And, of course, against the other team.
 Zinedine Zidane had an infamous incident of violent conduct in the 2006 World Cup final.
 And he got sent off.
 See it below: